neboduus/TrentoMobile/README.md

 NB!
 0
-In order to a correct use of the application you have to MANUALLY go to the Settings of the device and give NECESSARY PERMISSION to the app to access GEOLOCALIZATION.
+In order to a correct use of the application you have to MANUALLY go to the Settings of the device and give NECESSARY PERMISSION to the app to access GEOLOCALIZATION and INTERNET.

 2.1  For Virtual Devices